tari/c64_8x/readme.md

 convbin -i CHAR.ROM -o C64CHAR.8xv -n C64CHAR -k 8xv
 ```

+The ROMs are sometimes referred to by the identifier assigned to each ROM
+chip on the C64 mainboard:

+ * U3: BASIC
+ * U4: Kernal
+ * U5: character

 # Building
 Make sure you have the latest version of the toolchain.
 ```bash